srcdev888/AppSecRepository/docker/jenkins/README.md

 6. Remarks

-  This post presents a quick way for having a running instance of Jenkins, but the recommendation is to create a Docker Image including the tooling (Maven, JDK) installation automatically.
+  This post presents a quick way for having a running instance of Jenkins, but the recommendation is to leverage on Jenkins Jenkins docker pipeline where different tooling are self-contained within a container environment.

+  See example of Jenkins docker pipeline with CxCLI plugin [[5]]

 ## Quick management script